 Impacts on the UDM:

 - Detect location change in unreasonable time and reject authentication request with error cause location mismatch.
-The location change is on PLMN granularity and the definition of reasonability is left to implementation, e.g. changes between neighbour countries may not lead to an alarm.
+The location change is on PLMN granularity and the definition of reasonability is left to implementation, e.g. changes between neighbour countries may not lead to an a’arm.

 Editor's Note: Further evaluation is FFS